Mechsoft-Limited/iniswap-document/help/troubleshooting.md

 That means there isn't enough of one of the tokens you're trying to swap in the Liquidity Pool: it's probably a small-cap token that few people are trading.

 However, there's also the chance that you're trying to trade a scam token which cannot be sold.
-In this case, PancakeSwap isn't able to block a token or return funds.
+In this case, iniswap isn't able to block a token or return funds.
 {% endtab %}
 {% endtabs %}